shyma22/rock-paper-scissors/README.md

 ✂️ Scissors beats 📄 Paper
 📄 Paper beats 🪨 Rock
 Score tally: The score will be shown at the top, updating after each round.
 First to 5 wins!
-When either the computer or you hit 5 points, the game ends with a winner and a victory dance! 🕺💃 You can always reset the game to play again.
-Are you ready to become the Rock, Paper, Scissors Master? 🏅
+When either the computer or you hit 5 points, the game ends with a winner!🕺💃 Are you ready to become the Rock, Paper, Scissors Master? 🏅

 🌟 Features:
 Simple and fun UI created with HTML and CSS.